 After a construction accident, you could be contacted soon after the accident by an insurance company for the negligent party.
 You should limit whatever you say to any insurer.

 Insurance companies are committed only to their bottom lines.
 That usually means that their objective is the complete opposite of your own because they will want to pay you as little as possible.
-Let a knowledgeable construction attorney do the talking for you.
+Let a knowledgeable New Jersey construction lawyer do the talking for you.

-A lawyer protecting your interests will investigate the accident, determine the cause, and hold all negligent parties accountable.
-The sooner you contact an attorney, the quicker they will be able to preserve vital evidence in your case.
+A construction accident lawyer in New Jersey can protect your interests, investigate the accident, determine the cause, and hold all negligent parties accountable.
+The sooner you contact an construction accident attorney in New Jersey, the quicker they will be able to preserve vital evidence in your case.

 If you happen to be struggling with affording your medical care, a lawyer may be able to negotiate discounted treatment rates.
 They could also help you obtain a medical lien that allows you to continue receiving care while your claim is pending.
 The amount you owe any healthcare provider will be deducted later from a settlement amount or jury award.